-You might think that an abstraction function should map the other way, from states of the specification to states of the implementation, explaining how to represent each state of the specification.
-This doesn't work, however, because there is usually more than one way of representing each state of the specification.
-For example, for the WBCache implementation of Memory, if an address is in the cache, then the value stored for that address in memory does not matter.
+You might think that an abstraction function should map the other way, from states of the spec to however, because there is usually more than one way of representing each state of the spec.
+For example, in the WBCache code for Memory, if an address is in the cache, then the value stored for that address in memory does not matter.
 There are also choices about which addresses appear in the cache.
-Thus, many states of the implementation can represent the same state of the specification.
-In other words, the abstraction function is many-to-one.
+Thus, many states of the code can represent the same state of the spec.
+In other words, states of the code, explaining how to represent each state of the spec.
+This doesn't work,